LyMarco/MusicKickstarter/product.md

  * Essentially, we want to understand how (and why) you ended up with your current product plan.
 * Why a mobile application?
 	* Alternatives: Website, Browser App, Desktop App
-	* General experience with app development specifically is low, so the interest was in an in-depth, large-scale project to sink one’s teeth into and gain experience with Android SDKs
+	* General experience with app development specifically is low, so the interest was in an in-depth, large-scale project to sink oneï¿½s teeth into and gain experience with Android SDKs
 	* Comfortability with Java, leading to Android development in particular
 * Why music?
 	* Alternatives: Hobbies ranging from drawing, photography, games
 	* Many of us have an interest in working with or love music and were interested in trying to program something involving music
 * Why we thought this app was a good idea?
 	* We thought that an application that centralizes audio recording, lyric note taking, and musical suggestions into a single app would be a decent challenge and would be useful for musicians.
-	* Great ideas can come and go in an instant and usually paper and pen aren’t available while phones are even more commonplace.
+	* Great ideas can come and go in an instant and usually paper and pen arenï¿½t available while phones are even more commonplace.
 * Alternative Ideas: Activity suggestion app
-	* Gather’s a user’s interests and gives a suggestion for an activity to do around the city.
+	* Gatherï¿½s a userï¿½s interests and gives a suggestion for an activity to do around the city.
 	* Another goal is to get users to go outside their comfort zone and go outside in order to try to gain points for trying out new activities.
 	* The target audience was not narrow enough and it lacked clarity compared to our current idea